mesosphere/dcos-docs-site/pages/1.9/storage/mount-disk-resources/index.md

 <!-- This source repo for this topic is https://github.com/dcos/dcos-docs -->

-# Overview
+With DC/OS you can configure Mesos [`Mount` disk resources][1] across your cluster by simply mounting storage resources on agents using a well-known path.

-With DC/OS you can configure [Mesos mount disk resources][1] across your cluster by simply mounting storage resources on agents using a well-known path.
-When a DC/OS agent initially starts, it scans for volumes that match the pattern `/dcos/volumeN`, where `N` is an integer.
+When a DC/OS agent initially starts, it scans for volumes that match the pattern `/dcos/volume<N>`, where `<N>` is an integer.
 The agent is then automatically configured to offer these disk resources to other services.

 # Example using loopback device